sarahRosannaBusch/Txtaria/README.md

 - single scene object that has components swapped out from level to level
 - game logic and event handling done in scene.js, everything else is modular components
 - base, player, and ui always persist

-### Dev Mode
-- set to 1 in index.html to skip homescreen and asciiRain tween

 ## Phaser References
 - tutorial: https://phaser.io/tutorials/making-your-first-phaser-3-game/part1